thecodingmachine/mvc.splash/doc/writing_controllers.md

 	 * @param string $email
 	 */
 	public function editUser($id, $name, $email) {
-		 echo "Here, we might put the code to change the user object.";
+		 return new HtmlResponse("Here, we might put the code to change the user object.");
 	}

 }